-The anticipated number of full-time staff for the IWMC is four, including one driver and three waste management system will need to be included in the job descriptions of the staff at the Island to, record keeping on the operation of the waste management system, reporting, monitoring and collection of user fees.
+In addition, both administrative services and financial management related to the operation of the waste management system will need to be included in the job descriptions of the staff at the Island Council Secretariat.
+Tasks related to the waste management system will include, but not be limited to, record keeping on the operation of the waste management system, reporting, monitoring and collection of user fees.